 This is one of the only words in the English language that elicits a positive and negative response simultaneously in the human brain.
 The levels very, depending on the person’s point of view.
 To someone who is using a surrogate to start their own family, it could be the equivalent of winning the lottery.
 Killing two birds with one stone, if you will.
 Some of the best news they’ve had in years!
 To someone finding out for the first time they are pregnant with twins, it can also send up a red flag of a potentially high risk pregnancy.
 With twins come Complications such as: bed rest, premature delivery, fetal demise and others.
 A new father may become doe-eyed at first, then as the realizations of double the responsibility sink in, his eyes may then keep widening with nervous apprehension.
 To feel so excited and so scared all at once is a roller coaster of exhilaration.

 I recently discovered these feelings myself.
 When I filled out my surrogacy application I, like most others, put down that I would be willing to carry twins.
 It is clearly stated that the probability IVF and twins increases due to several facts.
 People tend to use more than one embryo in a single transfer to increase the likelihood of one sticking and turning into a positive pregnancy.
 When you are going through so much it’s best to hedge your bets as much as possible.
 Also, you’re on fertility medication and have been accepted as a surrogate because of your beautiful uterus.
 All of this makes for a pretty cozy environment that persuades embryos to stay put.
-It’s by no means a guarantee however, it just increases the odds.
+It’s by no means a guarantee however, it just increases the chances of having twins with surrogacy.
 In the past 10 days, my IPs found out that they are going to become parents to not one, but two baby boys, sometime here in the next 7ish months.
 They are ecstatic; it’s what they dreamed of!
 I’m so happy for them.
 This is exactly the payoff moment of why I do what I do.
 I’m also nervous as hell.
 I openly admit it.
 I’ve heard a range of twin stories from “easiest pregnancy I ever had!” to “Oh my god, I was on bed-rest the whole time and I was so sick!”

 I can’t speak for other surrogates, but I do get the strong feeling that though most of us are generally excited about the concept of carrying twins, when the reality hits it’s a whole new ball game.
 My head races with all the complications that “could” happen and I start to freak out.
 My main panic attract came about by worrying the babies won’t be getting enough nourishment and they will come too early.
 That’s when I took to the old faithful social media and reached out to friends who were twins or have had twins.
 I discovered I wasn’t alone and that yes, my fears are justified, but there is absolutely no reason to freak out any more then with the other three pregnancies I’ve had.